criogenox/C_Cpp-version_FastSim_Algo_Railway/README.md

 <div align="justify">
   <p>

 > `C++` version of Kalker's FastSim algorithm, designed for simulating rolling contact dynamics based on the simplified theory.
-Despite the time elapsed since its development,it efficiently calculates the forces acting on contact patch providing valuable insights for engineering simulations.
+Despite the time elapsed since its development, it efficiently calculates the forces acting on contact patch providing valuable insights for engineering simulations.

-`Key Features:`
-- Image viewing: display formats with zoom and pan capabilities.
-- Dock management: create, close, and restore dock windows on demand.
-- Data interaction: manipulate data directly from a SQLite database.
-- Clean GUI: responsive layout adapting to multiple resize events.
+`Why this repo?:`
+- To provide C++ of a helpful contact algorithm, that regardless of being classic simulation code, noone shares it.

    </p>
        <p align="right">
     :muscle: don't let anyone get you down :muscle: